ochuerta/code2college-elite101/README.md

 ## This section is added to the new branch
 This branch will be pushed to the repository as a new branch.<br/>

+## This is an additional section
+Spelling out my continued plans.